Celayix Home » How to Prevent Workplace Violence in Healthcare

 • Avoid wearing earrings or necklaces that can be pulled.

-• Wearing clothing that isn’t too big or too little; too big clothing might get snagged on anything, while too small clothing can hinder movement.
+• Wear clothing that isn’t too big or too little; too big clothing might get snagged on anything, while too small clothing can hinder movement.

 • Use breakaway safety cords or lanyards for name tags, keys, and other small items.